olcf/foundational_hpc_skills/intro_to_sw_building/2_example/README.md

 layer of software which is used to communicate between to two components.

 In this simple example, the functionality for our library is included in the two source files, `randapi.cc` and `initapi.cc`.
-The function delcarations are in the header files, while the ==function definitions== are in the source files.  `randapi.cc` provides the code for generating the random numbers while `initapi.cc` provides the necessary code to initialize our random number generator.
+The function delcarations are in the header files, while the **function definitions** are in the source files.  `randapi.cc` provides the code for generating the random numbers while `initapi.cc` provides the necessary code to initialize our random number generator.

 ### Types of libraries

+The two types of libraries we will discuss are static and shared/dynamic software libraries.
+A static library is a collection of object files, conventionally ending in `.a` suffix.
+When created an application using a static library, the library is copied into the final executable file.
+In our aboove compilation example, the `randapi` library is staticly link to the test application and the result is a single executable file.

+The second type of library is a shared or dynamic library.
+A shared library is separate from the executable binary file and is linked at runtime (when the application is executed).
+A shared library will typically have a `.so` file extension.
+Shared libraries will be covered more in the Example 3.

 ## Compiling a static library